ningpj/voron24/README.md

 ## Change Log

+* switch to moonraker backup scripts & printer_home for new RPi image
 * Update & parameterise mymakeklipper.sh to support individual MCU targets and no flash default.
 Functional but still a quick hack with hardwired elements.
 Also added on_error_gcode: cancel_print failsafe to [virtual_sdcard] section to always make sure heaters are disabled
 * Rework print start | end | cancel | pause | resume macros to use my_variables for common settings and constants.
 Also simplified safe homing & parking to use purge bucket location
 * Since reinstating klicky I had another look at improving probing accuracy and reducing errors.
 In testing I found that increasing probe speed to 10 and sample_retract_distance to 3 improved reliability over my previous setup - YMMV (from 7.5 0.8 respectively)